 The City Clerk shall prepare a notice of the special session stating the time and the place and this notice shall be served personally upon each member of the Council and the City Manager, or left at their usual place of residence at least twenty-four (24) hours before the time of the meeting.

 It shall also be the duty of the City Clerk, immediately upon receipt of written request for a special meeting to make every diligent effort to notify each member of the Council in person, either by telephone or otherwise of such special session.
 The City Clerk shall also post notices of the special meeting in a conspicuous place in City Hall and shall make every effort to publicize the meeting by way of local news media.
+A notice of he special meeting shall be posted on the city website.
 Only matters set forth in the notice of the meeting shall be discussed and/or acted upon.

 RULE 3.
 WORK SESSIONS

 Upon request of the Mayor or five or more members of the Council, the Council may meet in "work sessions."
 Each work session shall be devoted exclusively to subjects for which the preliminary receipt and discussion of information is deemed appropriate.
-No formal vote shall be taken on any matter under discussion, nor shall any Council member enter into a commitment with another respecting the vote to be taken at a subsequent meeting of the Council; provided, however, that nothing herein shall prevent a polling of the Council or the taking of any informal vote on any matter under discussion.
+No formal vote shall be taken on any matter under discussion, nor shall any Council member enter into a commitment with another respecting the vote to be taken at a subsequent meeting of the Council.
 Work sessions shall be open to the public, public comment will be allowed at the end of work sessions in order to provide feedback, and notice procedures for regular meetings shall be followed.
+(AMENDED 04/04/2022)

 RULE 4.
 COUNCIL MEETING AGENDA

 All reports, communications, ordinances, resolutions, or other matters to be submitted to the Council shall, by 12:00 noon on Wednesday prior to each Council meeting be delivered to the City Clerk whereupon the City Clerk shall immediately arrange or cause to be arranged a list of such matters according to the Order of Business.
 Each member of the Council may place a single item of business under the name of that Councilor unless further items are approved in advance by the Mayor.
-The City Clerk shall furnish each member of the Council, City Manager, and City Attorney with a copy of the Agenda by 5:00 p.m. on Thursday prior to each Council meeting, and shall make copies of the Agenda available in the Office of City Clerk for the public by that time.
+The City Clerk shall furnish each member of the Council, City Manager, and City Attorney with a copy of the Agenda by 5:00 p.m. on Thursday prior to each Council meeting.
+The Agenda shall be posted on the City website on the Friday prior to the Monday meeting.
 (AMENDED 1/5/98) (AMENDED 1/25/2016)

 RULE 5.
 CALL TO ORDER